Support Maine's State Heritage Fish Waters

 In late September 2019, NFC National Chair and founding Maine Chair Chair Emily Bastion and Executive Director Bob Mallard, both current Maine Advisory Council members, posted a State Heritage Fish sign on the 200th water to receive such, aptly named Lucky Pond, less than a year and a half into the project...

-Another milestones reached in 2019 were the first postings of signs on tribal land owned by the Penobscot Nation.
+Another milestones reached in 2019 was the first postings of signs on Penobscot Nation land.
 This involved custom signs featuring the tribal seal and colors.
-NFC Executive Director Bob Mallard and friend Jeff Moore posted 3 signs on 2 waters, and left a tribal member, Lobster Daylight, with a sign to post on a 3rd water.
+NFC Executive Director Bob Mallard and NFC board member Jeff Moore posted 3 signs on 2 waters, another sign was left with a tribal member to post on a 3rd water.

 In 2019, Emily Bastian and Bob Mallard posted the first signs on state-owned land managed by Maine Bureau of Parks and Lands (BPL).
 Like tribal-owned land, this involved custom signs with BPL’s logo and special colors to fit the “wilderness” theme of our public lands.
-This also involved mounting boards that were supplied by NFC.
+NFC also provided painted mounting boards.

 In mid June 2021, all-star volunteer team Leslie, Jim, and Matt Kelly posted a State Heritage Fish sign on a small water in northern Aroostook County, the 300th water to receive such, and less than three years into the project.

-Another milestones reached in 2021 were the first postings of signs on tribal land owned by the Passamaquoddy Tribe of Indian Township.
+Another milestone reached in 2021 was the first postings of signs on Passamaquoddy Tribe of Indian Township land.
 This involved custom signs featuring the tribal seal and colors.
 Tribal staff posted 3 signs on 3 waters.

 Capture SHF Sign Status Notes.JPG